Marcus Silcock

 The Grass Grows Its Own Language

 Earth, we are on it, unless we up there, above it.
-Apple trees apple & the earth peoples: Meanwhile, we look at the dogstar, since that’s where we come from, might as well say the whole universe, but what’s that?
-Meanwhile, down here on earth, doing earth research, is Grzegorz Wroblewski, the Polish artist and… Read more
+Apple trees apple & the earth peoples: Meanwhile, we look at the dogstar, since that’s where we come from,… Read more.

 -